headmelted/codebuilds/README.md

-# codebuilds
+# codebuilds should now be considered obsolete
-Community builds of Visual Studio Code for Chromebooks and Raspberry Pi

 Unfortunately due to a few reasons (some good!
 Official support! :-)), I am no longer able to actively maintain this repository.